socheatsok78/docker-chrony/README.md

 <img src=".github/assets/ntppool.png" width="64px" /><br/>

 By default, this container will syncronize time from `pool.ntp.org` provided by the [NTP Pool Project](https://www.ntppool.org/).
-You can change the default NTP server by setting the `DEFAULT_NTP_SERVER_ADDR` environment variable.
+You can change the default NTP server by setting the `DEFAULT_NTP_POOL_ADDR` environment variable.

 By using NTP Pool Project, chances are you will connect to server raning from Stratum 1 to Stratum 4 servers depending on your location.